Cassandra - OpenTelemetry Collector

 Use this dashboard to:

-- Identify number of nodes which are up and down
+- Identify number of nodes which are up and down.

-- Gain insights into Memory - Init, used, Max and committed
+- Gain insights into Memory - Init, used, Max, and committed.

-- Gain insights into the error and warning logs by thread and Node activity
+- Gain insights into the error and warning logs by thread and Node activity.

 Cache Stats

 The Cassandra - Cache Stats dashboard provides insight into the database cache status, schedule, and items.
+Use this dashboard to monitor cache performance and identify cache usage statistics.

 Errors and Warnings